Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: The model

 Regarding the fermionic sector of the model, masses are generated after the spontaneous breaking of electroweak and extended symmetries.
 The charged lepton mass matrix, in the bases of $\left(\overline{e_{i,L}}, \overline{\psi^-_{i,L}}\right)$ and $(e_{j,R}, \psi^-_{j,R})^T$, is given by

 where each entry consists of $3\times 3$ block matrices $m_E \equiv \frac{1}{\sqrt{2}}Y_E v$, $m_\psi \equiv \frac{1}{\sqrt{2}}Y_\psi u$ and $M$.
 There is a mixing between the left-handed charged lepton and the right-handed component of the vector-like lepton, while no mixing occurs between the left-handed vector-like lepton and the right-handed charged lepton due to the $Z_2$ symmetry.
-Assuming the block matrix $M$ is non-singular, the mass matrix in eq.~\eqref{eq:MEmatr} can be block-diagonalized as
+It can be diagonalized by